moaz-sabri/pl-crypto/README.md

 - **onRouteChange()**: Method to execute logic when a route changes.
 Scrolls the window to the top.

 ## Alert

-- **loadCategories()**: Method to load categories from the CoingeckoService.
-Handles API call success and failure scenarios, and fallbacks to local data in case of API failure.

 - **showAlert(type: 'success' | 'danger' | 'warning' | 'info', message: string)**: Method to show an alert message with a specified type and message.